lisahachmann/coconutplants/README.md

 # coconutplants
-Checks plants and waters them when you're not there
+Checks plants and waters them when you're not there.

+Plan: Start w Python, upgrade to C.